Mandarmani

 Mandarmani is a seaside resort village in the state of West Bengal, India, and lies in East Midnapore district, at the northern end of the Bay of Bengal.
 It is one of the largest seaside resorts of West Bengal, fast-developing.

 Geography

 Location

-It is almost 180 km from Kolkata Airport on the Kolkata - Digha route.
+It is almost 200 km from Kolkata Airport on the old Delhi route.
 Red crabs crawling around the 13 km long beach is a special attraction of Mandarmani.
-It was argued to be the longest driveable (drive in) beach in India.
-It is located under Contai Sub division area.
+It was argued to be the longest drive-in beach in India.
+It is located under Contai Sub-division area.

 Geomorphologically, this area has relatively low waves than nearer tourist beach of Digha.
 However still this beach is deposition with formation of neo dunes in several areas specially around Dadanpatrabar.

 Etymology

 Initially, after its discovery, this beach was named Mandarboni and also Madar Mani.
 But with time it came to be known as Mandarmani.

 Transportation

 Mandarmani can be best reached by road, however local police currently restricts private cars to drive across the beach.
 A proper road has been built allowing tourists to reach their hotels from the backside.
-The nearest railway station is Contai and Ashapurna Devi railway station and the nearest airport is Kolkata.
-There are also multiple buses running every half-hour from 7 am till 6 pm.